Xomega-Net/Xomega.Docs/docs/visual-studio/modeling/config.md

 ## Legacy layout configs

-This section allows configuring named layouts that can be referenced from the model views, and are used for legacy views generation, such as [ASP.NET Views](../../generators/presentation/webforms/views.md), [WPF](../../generators/presentation/wpf/views.md) or [SPA Views](../../generators/presentation/spa/views.md).
+This section allows configuring named layouts that can be referenced from the model views and are used for legacy views generation, such as [ASP.NET Views](../../generators/presentation/webforms/views), [WPF](../../generators/presentation/wpf/views), or [SPA Views](../../generators/presentation/spa/views).
 The snippet below illustrates this configuration.

 ```xml title="global_config.xom"
 <config xmlns="http://www.xomega.net/omodel"